-The impact on community can be framed as instructional (e.g., the development of professional development initiatives), service (e.g., participation in university- school committees or community organizational boards), or research and scholarship (e.g., research collaborative in Denver Public Schools).
+The impact on community can be framed as instructional (e.g., the development of professional development initiatives), service (e.g., participation in university-school committees or community organizational boards), or research and scholarship (e.g., research collaborative in Denver Public Schools).
 Our stakeholders can be at any level-local, state, national or international.
 Some faculty choose to work across these levels, and others choose to focus more intensely on one level or another.

 Therefore, reflected in the SEHD standards and criteria for promotion and tenure is our commitment to provide exemplary leadership in: the development of program and pedagogies; in the effective preparation and continued development of teachers and clinicians, leaders and new researchers; work in the service of school reform and improvement; and, research and scholarship in all of these domains.
 Research and scholarly writing are an important part of the work of faculty in the School of Education.
-Thus there are two pathways to achieving rank and tenure as an Associate Professor: Excellence in research with meritorious in teaching and service or excellence in teaching with meritorious in research and service and the criteria are presented for each pathway.
+Thus there are two pathways to achieving rank and tenure as an Associate Professor: Excellence in scholarly/creative work with meritorious in teaching and leadership and service or excellence in teaching with meritorious in scholarly/creative work and leadership and service and the criteria are presented for each pathway.
 For full Professor, the evaluation is focused on the "whole of the accomplishments" of the candidate.
-In other words, some candidates will have a greater proportion of excellence in research/scholarship and others a greater proportion of program/partnership and teaching excellence in their dossier, and each will be evaluated for overall excellence in their accomplishments.
+In other words, some candidates will have a greater proportion of excellence in scholarship/creative work and others a greater proportion of program/partnership and teaching excellence in their dossier, and each will be evaluated for overall excellence in their accomplishments.
+A